MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 - CSSTroubleshoot
 ms.reviewer: gregmans, gbratton
 appliesto:
-- Outlook for Office 365
+- Outlook for Microsoft 365
 - Outlook 2019
 - Outlook 2016
 - Outlook 2013
-- Microsoft Outlook 2010
+- Outlook 2010
 search.appverid: MET150
 ---
 # Outlook performance issues when there are too many items or folders in a cached mode .ost or .pst file